JessicaMulein/JessicaMulein/README.md

 - 😄 Pronouns: Mercurial/Highness/Majesty (she/her if you really want to know)

 - ⚡ Fun fact: I was once a licensed coal miner and have coded in the deepest darkest places on earth.
+I have lived rather diverse and separate lives under several names.
 One of my names is on millions of bookshelves.

 ![Jessica's GitHub stats](https://github-readme-stats.vercel.app/api?username=jessiemercurial&theme=tokyonight)
 - Mastodon: <a rel="me" href="https://mastodon.social/@jmulein">Mastodon</a>